 The Safety Coordinator shall:

-2. Keep updated documentation on each member.
-This includes but is not limited to BFR’s, Medical, Wing Certificates, insurance Forms and general
+1. Keep updated documentation on each member.
+This includes but is not limited to BFR’s, Medical, Wing Certificates, insurance Forms

 3. At each meeting, give an up to date report on issues relating to the Safety Coordinators job.